ba-st/Launchpad/docs/reference/Configuration.md

 ## Configuration parameter types

 Each application needs to specify which parameters are required to work.
-This specification is made by instantiating some of the configuration parameter classes:
+This specification is made by instantiating some configuration parameter classes:

 - **Mandatory**: A mandatory configuration parameter must have a value provided externally.
 This kind of parameter is created by instantiating `MandatoryConfigurationParameter`.